PnP & Me

 Want to talk about how you parTy and play in a supportive environment among peers?
 HIM is here for you!

-PnP & Me is a 16-week group counselling program designed to support you in identifying and achieving health goals related to sexualized substance use (party and play).
-After an intake appointment, you will also have access to other supports like a peer-led drop-in program, individual counselling, and referrals to services outside of HIM that are tailored to your specific needs and health goals.
+PnP & Me is a 12-week group therapy program designed to support you in identifying and achieving health goals related to sexualized substance use (party and play).

 Incentives for attendance and for reaching your health goals.